-UNICEF and partners have identified more than 400 children who have been orphaned or left unaccompanied as a result of the Ebola outbreak in the DRC.
-In November, UNICEF and partners set up a nursery next to the Ebola Treatment Center in Beni, DRC to care for infants and young children who have been orphaned or whose parents are being treated for Ebola.
+UNICEF and partners have identified more than 400 children who have been orphaned or left unaccompanied as a result of the Ebola outbreak in the DR Congo.
+In November, UNICEF and partners set up a nursery next to the Ebola Treatment Center in Beni, DR Congo to care for infants and young children who have been orphaned or whose parents are being treated for Ebola.
 The nursery is staffed largely by Ebola survivors, who are immune to the deadly virus.

 How does Ebola spread?